Running In The Morning: How To Make It Your New Habit

 You will have already accomplished something before the workday begins, and you don’t have to worry about finding another time of day to run when things get busy and hectic.

-If you are used to doing an evening run, consider trying morning running and seeing if you enjoy it!
+If you are used to evening runs, consider trying morning runs and see if you enjoy them.

 There’s nothing quite like starting your day with a healthy dose of endorphins to put you in a good mood and improve your physical and mental well-being.